+Sky camera images were also continuously collected.

 UND Motion Compensated Doppler Lidar PISTON Cruise Summary

 Jay Orson Hyde JayOrson.Hyde.17@nd.edu

 The Lidar works in conjunction with the NOAA flux sensors installed on the mast and observation deck.
 Using a combination of vertical stares and six-part VAD scans every ten minutes.
 This scan strategy will, through further processing and analysis, give a value for vertical wind speed across the length of the beam, up to 2 Kilometers.
 For ship based deployments the Doppler Lidar is affixed to a custom made frame that will correct for the ship’s motion on two axis and keep the Lidar level and the beam on target.
 In 2019 the motion correction frame conducted its’ longest deployment to date.
 It has been supporting air/sea interaction research since June 2019 on board the RV Sally Ride, and evaluating the capabilities and endurance of the system has been an important part of Notre Dame Environmental Fluid Dynamics’ mission this year.
 The system is quite reliable up to Sea State 2.
 During the deployment in PISTON sea state would occasionally be higher as the ship adjusted location to avoid tropical storms developing around the operational area east of Luzon.
 On September 16 the frame that was correcting for motion on the pitch axis failed, the frame was repairable and the Lidar was undamaged.
 Sea State was too high to restart the system until September 22nd.
 Scans continued uninterrupted until the end of research operations.
 In addition to researching the atmospheric physics between sea surface and the boundary layer, data gathered in 2019 will be used to speed up the workflow of integrating and correcting the datasets from the Doppler Lidar and Stabilization Frame.
 Plans for upgrading components and software of the motion correction system to allow longer endurance and the integration of other position sensitive sensors have been made based on the 2019 deployments.